Ballymagorry

-History
+Geography

-The village is known as Bellymagarry in Ulster-Scots.
+The village, which is known as Bellymagarry in Ulster-Scots, lies in a townland of the same name.
+Ballymagorry townland is situated in the historic barony of Strabane Lower and the civil parish of Leckpatrick and covers an area of 289 acres.

 Transport

 The area was once served by rail with Ballymagorry railway station run by the County Donegal Railway on the section from Strabane (CDR) railway station to Londonderry Victoria Road in Derry line.
 Ballymagorry station opened on 7 August 1900 but was shut on 1 January 1955.
 The village lies on the main A5 trunk road between Strabane and 'Derry.

 Demography

 19th century population

-The population of the village decreased during the 19th century:
+The population of Ballymagorry village decreased during the 19th century: